kyma-project/test-infra/docs/prow/kyma-release-process.md

 	}
 }
 ```
-In the example above, we run job's test for given component for every release (see `tester.GetAllKymaReleaseBranches()`).
+In the example above, we run job's test for a given component for every release (notice iteration through slice defined as `tester.GetAllKymaReleaseBranches()`).
-If there will be no changes in Prow job definitions between releases, modification of tests is not needed (except global modification of the `GetAllKymaReleaseBranches` function).
+If there will be no changes in Prow job definitions between releases, modification of tests is not needed (except modification of the `GetAllKymaReleaseBranches` function).

-Last thing that needs to be done in this phase is to modify branch protection rules.
+The last thing that needs to be done in this phase is to modify branch protection rules.
-Because some jobs are triggered manually, we need to mark them explicitly as required in branch-protection configuration file (`prow/config.yaml`).
+Because some jobs are triggered manually, we need to mark them explicitly as required in `branch-protection` configuration file (`prow/config.yaml`).
 ```
     release-0.6:
       required_status_checks: